cossssmin/email-remove-unused-css/README.md

 `htmlContentsAsString` | String  | yes^        | HTML code as string options object         | Object  | no          | Any options, as a plain object, see below

-^ If you are passing in parsed AST tree in options, you can pull `null` (or whatever) as first argument.
-Your parsed AST tree will be used instead.
+^ If you are passing in parsed AST tree in options, you can put `null` (or whatever) as first argument.
+Your AST tree from options object will be used instead.

 For example,